neu-se/CS4530-CS5500-Spring-2021/assignments/project-overview.md

 Your final deliverable will include:
 * The implementation of your new feature
 * Automated tests for your new feature
-* A README that includes:
-    * Instructions to deploy Covey.Town with your new feature
+* A README.md document that includes instructions to deploy Covey.Town with your new feature
-    * The final version of your use cases
+* A FEATURE.md document that describes the final version of your use cases
-    * Documentation of your design (using CRC cards, UML class diagrams, and/or UML sequence diagrams as you find necessary; remember that a picture is worth a thousand words!).
+* A DESIGN.md document that includes documentation of your design (using CRC cards, UML class diagrams, and/or UML sequence diagrams as you find necessary; remember that a picture is worth a thousand words!).
 In particular, for any change that you had to make to the existing codebase, provide a rationale for why the change was made, and what alternatives were considered.